-- 1. Students are strongly encouraged to complete their SDV, ENG, and MTH requirements first. - 2.
-The technical elective requirement can be satisfied by courses with the following prefixes: AIR, ARC, DRF, ELE, EGR, IND, MAC, MEC or WEL - 3.
-Students should regularly meet with their faculty advisor and check their advisement report in MyTyler SIS. - 4.
-Courses noted as Fall only or Spring only are based on historical trends and current planning and may change without notice.
+- 1. Students are strongly encouraged to complete their SDV, ENG, and MTH requirements first. - This program is not intended for transfer.
+Students desiring to transfer should consult their academic advisors and their intended transfer institutions for specific direction in program and course selection.
+Required courses for any major at four-year institutions may vary. - 3.
+The humanities elective must be satisfied by completing one 3-credit conceptual humanities course.
+See web site (www.jtcc.edu/humanitieselectives) for a list of approved conceptual and applied humanities electives. - 4.
+The lab science elective requirement can be satisfied by courses with the following prefixes: CHM and PHY. - 5.
+The social science elective requirement can be satisfied by courses with the following prefixes: ECO, GEO, HIS, PLS, PSY, and SOC. - 6.
+Students should regularly meet with their faculty advisor and check their advisement report in MyTyler SIS. - 7.
+Courses noted as Fall only or Spring only are based on historical trends and current planning and may change without notice. - Building Construction Technology Certificate is earned by completing the listed courses and a technical elective from the listed ARC or MEC courses.